-Equitrans Midstream Corporation’s (ETRN) is committed to operating its entire pipeline system in a safe, reliable and environmentally sound manner.
-Our pipeline rights-of-way are regularly inspected by qualified personnel – and a clear and unobstructed right-of-way enables ETRN to safely operate, patrol, inspect, maintain, and repair its pipelines.
+Equitrans Midstream Corporation’s is committed to operating its entire pipeline system in a safe, reliable and environmentally sound manner.
+Our pipeline rights-of-way are regularly inspected by qualified personnel – and a clear and unobstructed right-of-way enables the Company to safely operate, patrol, inspect, maintain, and repair its pipelines.

-Below is general information regarding pipeline rights-of-way and the maintenance of pipeline rights-of-way through effective clearing activities, which help ETRN to safely operate and maintain its pipelines and associated facilities.
-In addition, we have provided valuable information (via page links to the left) regarding how to plan work near ETRN pipelines; 811 Call Before You Dig; and a natural gas pipeline safety brochure. activities ETRN conducts regularly to
+Below is general information regarding pipeline rights-of-way and the maintenance of pipeline rights-of-way through effective clearing activities, which help Equitrans to safely operate and maintain its pipelines and associated facilities.
+In addition, we have provided valuable information (via page links to the right) regarding how to plan work near Equitrans pipelines; 811 Call Before You Dig; and a natural gas pipeline safety brochure.

 What is a Pipeline Right of Way?